Digital radio switchover explained Digital radio switchover FAQs

 Do I need to go and buy a digital radio now?

-No. National radio is likely to continue on FM until 2015 at the very earliest, so you don’t have to rush out to buy a digital radio now.
+No. National radio is likely to continue on FM for the foreseeable future, so you don’t have to rush out to buy a digital radio now.
 However, if you want access to the extra stations available on digital radio then you should consider getting one.

 It’s worth noting that you can also listen to digital radio on the internet.
 Some stations are available to listen to on digital TVs too.